wp-plugins/html5-jquery-audio-player/readme.txt

 = I need ogg?
 Waaaa! =

 Yeah you really do.
 Having both the ogg and mp3 is what enables this plugin to work on all the different browsers and devices.
 You can use a converter to make an ogg copy of your files fast and free and you can batch process with most tools so please don't complain about needing ogg.
+[More information here in the documentation.](http://enigmaplugins.com/mp3-and-ogg/)

 = The songs won't play =